ihmeuw/vivarium_public_health/docs/source/tutorials/observers.rst

-These observer classes are public-health-specific helpers built on top of the vivarium framework's :class:`~vivarium.framework.results.observer.Observer` base class (see the `vivarium results concepts <https://vivarium.readthedocs.io/en/latest/concepts/results.html>`_ documentation for details on the underlying results system).
+These observer classes are public-health-specific helpers built on top of the vivarium framework's :class:`~vivarium.engine.framework.results.observer.Observer` base class (see the `vivarium results concepts <https://vivarium.readthedocs.io/en/latest/concepts/results.html>`_ documentation for details on the underlying results system).